 Multi Academy Trust

-Academic outcomes are important and schools, Local Governing Bodies and Trustees will have an active role in ensuring that opportunities and outcomes are strong.
+Academic outcomes are important and schools, Academy Committees and Trustees will have an active role in ensuring that opportunities and outcomes are strong.

 Extract from Articles of Association